Business Customs

 Vaccines

 Adequate medical and dental care is available in major cities.
-In smaller communities and in the Galapagos Islands, services are limited, and the quality is generally well below U.S. standards and ambulance service is limited.
+In smaller communities and in the Galápagos Islands, services, such as ambulances, are limited, and the quality is generally well below U.S. standards.

-Medical Insurance: Travelers should be certain their health insurance plans provide coverage overseas.
+Before traveling, travelers should confirm their health insurance provide coverage overseas or arrange for alternate coverage.
 Most care providers overseas only accept cash payments.

-The Ecuadorian mainland is five hours behind Greenwich Mean Time (GMT –5) and the Galapagos islands are six hours behind Greenwich Mean Time (GMT –6).
-Ecuador does not utilize Daylight Savings Time.
+The Ecuadorian mainland is five hours behind Greenwich Mean Time (GMT –5) and the Galápagos Islands are six hours behind Greenwich Mean Time (GMT –6).
+Ecuador does not observe Daylight Savings Time.
 The workweek is Monday to Friday.
-Normal working hours are 9:00 a.m. to 6:00 p.m., with lunch taken at 1 p.m.
+Normal working hours are 9:00 a.m. to 6:00 p.m., with lunch usually taken at about 1:00 p.m.

 Prior to planning business travel, it is advisable to consult the schedule of Ecuadorian Holidays.
 It is strongly advised to avoid travel during Holy Week (the week before Easter) and the Christmas Holiday season (mid-December to mid-January) as many people take vacation during this time.